 Frank: We both play off each other a lot and know our strengths and weaknesses so it’s good that we both kind of push each other.
 We don’t tell each other ‘I’m going to beat you.’
 We just look and assess our performance and tell each other how we could push for more.

 Mindy: I think since we know what each other’s strengths and weaknesses are, we know what we can or cannot handle.
 Although, he doesn’t know that when we’re at a CrossFit workout together, I always keep an eye on him when I want to be ahead of him.

 Frank: I secretly do too.

 Working out together has its advantages but what would you say is a big downside?

 Mindy: The competitiveness is one thing.
 Sometimes we push ourselves too hard that we get injured.
 Also, when we’re both sore, we can’t handle the kids the next day.

 What is your favorite part about sharing an active lifestyle together?

 Frank: It’s a bonding experience where we get to see each other’s strengths and weaknesses.
 You’ll get to accomplish your goals with your partner and it’s nice to see them so proud of you.
 You also surpass obstacles together and there’s really no other person I would do it with than with Mindy.

 Mindy: Aww, that’s so sweet.
 I thought you were about to get down on one knee there.

-TLC Fitness 36th Street, Lower Ground, One Uptown Residence, Taguig
+TLC Fitness is located at 36th Street, Lower Ground, One Uptown Residence, Taguig